-Instagram wants you to believe that a "calm space" requires a $2,000 beige sofa and a Himalayan salt lamp.
+Instagram wants you to believe that a "calm space" requires a West Elm sofa, a Himalayan salt lamp, and a $200 essential oil diffuser.
 It doesn't.

 Calm is not a purchase.
 Calm is the absence of visual noise.